ngchunhon/SRTG/Rule_EN.md

 ## Special [?]

-I.e. Not Attack nor Protect
+I.e. Not Attack nor Protect.
 Normally, is an object which
 consist of no protect value (P) and no attack value (A).